 If your dog is a bit gassy, here are several things you may consider to help fight the fumes:

-Although different dogs react to food ingredients differently, it is usually protein that causes flatulence in dogs.
+Although different dogs react to food ingredients differently, it is usually protein that causes gas in dogs.

 Therefore, if your dog is gassy, try to feed him a different type of protein.
 For example, if your dog is currently eating beef and is gassy, switch the beef to another meat, such as chicken, turkey, lamb, etc.

 In addition, if your dog is gassy due to constipation, try to add more fiber to his diet.
 For example, add canned pumpkin or green beans to his food.